zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/said/README.md

 <PageHeader />

-The **SAID** selection operator compares a field or EVAL expression against another field, EVAL expression or literal value and tests for the first item having the Soundex code given by the second.
+The **SAID** selection operator compares a field or EVAL expression against another field, EVAL expression or literal value and tests for the first item having a value which sounds like that of the second.

 ## Syntax